- Google will remain the largest digital ad seller in the world in 2019, accounting for 31.1% of worldwide ad spending, or $103.73 billion.

 What is paid advertising?

 We have previously written about free and paid online advertising.
-Paid advertising typically has a high price tag associated with it.
+Paid advertising typically has a cost associated with it.
 Examples of paid advertising include online partnerships, website takeovers and PPC campaigns (search and social media).

 Most people understand paid advertising as pay-per-click (PPC).
 PPC includes Google AdWords, Facebook and Twitter advertising among other social and digital platforms.